Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-The stationary probability can reflect the thermodynamic stability, and it is determined by the Gibbs free energy via the Boltzmann distribution.
+The stationary probability can reflect the thermodynamic stability, and it is determined by the value of the Gibbs free energy via the Boltzmann distribution.
 Whether we take into account of the second order effects or not, the stationary probability should be equal.
-As shown in Fig.7 and Fig.8, the red line (without the second order effects) and the blue line (with the second order effects) are steady to the same value at the same temperature.
-When we analyze the Fig.7 or Fig.8 separately, we can see that the steady state probability $P(r_s,t;r_s,0)$ decreases and the steady state probability $P(r_l,t;r_s,0)$ increases with the temperature increasing.
-As shown in Fig.2, when the temperature increases, the free energy of the small black hole state decreases slower than that of the large black hole state.
-Based on the Boltzmann distribution, this indicates that the steady state probability $P(r_s,t;r_s,0)$ decreases and the steady state probability $P(r_l,t;r_s,0)$ increases with the temperature.
-When we compare the Fig.7 with the Fig.8, we can perform the following analyses.
+As shown in Fig.~\ref{fgSSP} and Fig.~\ref{fgLSP}, the red line (without the second order effects) and the blue line (with the second order effects) are steady to the same value at the same temperature.
+When we analyze the Fig.~\ref{fgSSP} and Fig.~\ref{fgLSP} separately, we can see that the steady state probability $P(r_s,t;r_s,0)$ decreases and the steady state probability $P(r_l,t;r_s,0)$ increases as the temperature increases.
+As shown in Fig.~\ref{fgFE}, when the temperature increases, the free energy of the small black hole state decreases slower than that of the large black hole state.
+The Boltzmann distribution tells us that the steady state probability $P(r_s,t;r_s,0)$ decreases and the steady state probability $P(r_l,t;r_s,0)$ increases with the temperature.
+When we compare the Fig.~\ref{fgSSP} with the Fig.~\ref{fgLSP}, we can perform the following analyses.
 At $T=0.0298$, the Gibbs free energies of the small black hole state and the large black hole state are equal, the steady state probability $P(r_s,t;r_s,0)$ and $P(r_l,t;r_s,0)$ should be equal.
-As shown in Fig.7 and Fig.8, they are both equal to $0.5$.
-When $T=0.029<0.0298$, the free energy of the small black hole state is smaller than the free energy of the large black hole state.
-This indicates that the small black hole state is more stable, thus the steady state probability $P(r_s,t;r_s.0)$ is larger than the steady probability $P(r_l,t;r_s,0)$.
+As shown in Fig.~\ref{fgSSP} and Fig.~\ref{fgLSP}, they are both equal to $0.5$.
+When $T=0.029<0.0298$, the free energy of the small black hole state is lower than the free energy of the large black hole state.
+This indicates that the small black hole state is more stable, thus the steady state probability $P(r_s,t;r_s.0)$ is higher than the steady probability $P(r_l,t;r_s,0)$.
 When $T=0.03$ and $0.031$, they are both larger than $T=0.0298$.
-Then the large black hole state becomes more stable.
-Correspondingly, the steady state probability $P(r_l,t;r_s,t)$ is larger than the steady state probability $P(r_s,t;r_s,0)$.
+Then the large black hole state has lower free energy and thus becomes more stable.
+Correspondingly, the steady state probability $P(r_l,t;r_s,t)$ is higher than the steady state probability $P(r_s,t;r_s,0)$.